 China says in no hurry to sign South China Sea accord

-BEIJING (Reuters) - China is in no rush to sign a proposed agreement on maritime rules with Southeast Asia governing behavior in the disputed South China Sea, and countries should not have unrealistic expectations, the Chinese foreign minister said on Monday.
+BEIJING Aug 5 (Reuters) - China is in no rush to sign a proposed agreement on maritime rules with Southeast Asia governing behaviour in the disputed South China Sea, and countries should not have unrealistic expectations, the Chinese foreign minister said on Monday.

 After years of resisting efforts by the 10-member Association of Southeast Asian Nations (ASEAN) to start talks on the proposed Code of Conduct, China said it would host talks between senior officials in September.